MarcialRosales/concourse-workshop/README.md

 Should that happened we only need to invoke the command: `fly -t mytarget sync`.

 > **fly** save your target in ~/.flyrc

+It is always useful to know how many targets I have configured:
+`fly targets`